vegaprotocol/documentation/docs/concepts/trading-concepts.md

 # Trading protocol (?)
+The Vega protocol software is built to provide a framework for creating markets for trading financial instruments that are based on the values of their underlying assets.
+All markets created using the Vega protocol are initiated and voted on by tokeholders.

+Participants in a market ...

 ## Orders
+An order is an instruction to long or short on a market.
+Placing an order does not guarantee it is filled.

 ### Submitting an order
 Orders can be submitted into any market that is active - i.e. not in a protective auction, or matured, expired, or settled.
 Orders will only be accepted if sufficient margin can be allocated from a trader's available collateral.